RinkiyaKeDad/pundit-backend/README.md

 A fullstack project which allows users to sign up and post their awesome puns as well as view puns which other users might have posted.

-Project is live at: https://pundit.netlify.app/
+Backend has been deployed at: https://pundit-a.herokuapp.com/

-Backed has been deployed at: https://pundit-a.herokuapp.com/
+Frontend is live at: https://pundit.netlify.app/

 ## Tech